[3 MIN READ]

 Dr. Henderson: It’s important to talk to children about preparedness.
 In the event that you have to evacuate, helping them understand what toys they want to take will help them understand the situation and be better prepared.
 Having a family plan is very important to help kids stay calm.

 For those who don’t have pre-existing conditions, what can they do to stay safe?

 Dr. Patel: There are some short-term and long-term things to consider.
 Use common sense.
 Stay indoors, find ways to stay active, and stay hydrated.
 It’s also important to watch your diet during the times when you are forced to stay inside.
 Just like the guidance for COVID-19, find ways to get the whole family involved in reading, exercising or playing games.

-What is your position and recommendation for masks?
+What is your position and recommendation for masks during wildfires?

-Patel: For COVID, it’s our responsibility to lessen the transfer of the virus to others.
-I’m advocating for mask anytime you venture out.
-With the air quality index so high, I’d recommend an N95 mask.
+Dr. Patel: With the air quality index so high, I’d recommend an N95 mask.
 Unless you have to go out, it’s best to stay indoors.

 What is your general guidance on coping?

-If you or loved ones are struggling during this difficult time, check out our community resources hub to get some tips on how to cope.
+If you or your loved ones are struggling during wildfires or other difficult events, check out our community resources hub to get some tips on how to cope.